cyberoblivion/co-blog/_posts/2024-04-23-lets-get-started.markdown

 ### Why Bootstrap with Jekyll?

 Turning this lightweight Jekyll site into a playground of web components and libraries?
-Maybe not the most conventional choice—but conventions are overrated, right?
+Maybe not the most conventional choice; but conventions are overrated, right?
 <br/>
 Adding Bootstrap is actually straightforward once you understand the Jekyll basics.
 It’s all about following conventions and putting files in the right places.

 ### Including Bootstrap in a Basic HTML Page
-For starters, adding Bootstrap to any HTML site is simple—just add a CSS link in the `<head>` and a JavaScript script at the end of the `<body>`.
+For starters, adding Bootstrap to any HTML site is simple; just add a CSS link in the `<head>` and a JavaScript script at the end of the `<body>`.
 Here’s a basic example that uses Cloudflare as the CDN for Bootstrap:

 {% highlight html %}
 <!DOCTYPE html>